nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Adds a client to the Realodex.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS i/INCOME fs/FAMILY_SIZE an/ADDITIONAL_NOTES`
+Format: `add n/NAME a/ADDRESS i/INCOME fs/FAMILY_SIZE an/ADDITIONAL_NOTES`

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 i/$5000 fs/4 an/Looking for a quiet neighbourhood.`
+* `add n/John Doe a/John street, block 123, #01-01 i/$5000 fs/4 an/Looking for a quiet neighbourhood.`
-* `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 i/$0 fs/1 an/NIL.`
+* `add n/Betsy Crowe a/Newgate Prison i/$0 fs/1 an/NIL.`

 ### Deleting a client : `delete`

 Deletes the specified client from the address book.

-Format: `delete INDEX`
+Format: `delete`

-* Deletes the client at the specified `INDEX`.
+enter client's `NAME` after prompt is shown

-* The index refers to the index number shown in the displayed client list.
+* Deletes the client of the specified `NAME`.
-* The index **must be a positive integer** 1, 2, 3, …​
+* If name is **not found**, error message will be shown `"NAME" is not found`.

 Examples:
-* `delete 2` deletes the 2nd client in the Realodex.
+* `delete` followed by `Udhaya Shanmugam` deletes the client in the address book with the name "Udhaya Shanmugam.

 ### Exiting the program : `exit`